-The MBMS client enables consumption of a DASH Streaming Application Service if the current setting for serviceBroadcastAvailability is BROADCAST_AVAILABLE or BROADCAST_UNAVAILABLE.
-However, due to UE mobility in and out of broadcast coverage for some DASH Streaming Application Services, the serviceBroadcastAvailability for those services may change to SERVICE_UNAVAILABLE (i.e., the UE moves out of coverage for that service).
+The MBMS client enables consumption of a Media Streaming Application Service if the current setting for serviceBroadcastAvailability is BROADCAST_AVAILABLE or BROADCAST_UNAVAILABLE.
+However, due to UE mobility in and out of broadcast coverage for some Media Streaming Application Services, the serviceBroadcastAvailability for those services may change to SERVICE_UNAVAILABLE (i.e., the UE moves out of coverage for that service).
 Other circumstances may also prevent the broadcast reception of that service (e.g., a frequency conflict).
 In these circumstances, the MBMS client can signal the MAA that the service is temporarily not available for playback by invoking the serviceStalled() API.

 When broadcast reception of the service is re-established, the MBMS client will signal the MAA that the service is again available for playback by invoking the serviceStarted() API.
 This is illustrated in Figure 6.3.3.11.1.